-Review of the land uses existing and proposed that surround the UWSC lands confirms the agricultural lands that are designated Rural are totally encompassed by existing urban residential development, rural residential strip development, commercial and institutional land uses.
-The adjacent agricultural lands not within the Rural designation are approved employment lands.
-The UWSC lands are have been effectively removed from agriculture by the approval of the Airport Employment Growth District Secondary Plan (see Appendix D) and the existing land uses the lands do not represent a long-term agricultural resource.
-With the realization of the Employment Growth District Secondary Plan and the supporting transportation network the Rural lands would become more conducive to urban uses than agriculture.
-Logically when staging the development on the agricultural lands in proximity to the urban area the development of these lands should be a priority.
-The less encumbered growth areas within agricultural lands should be retained in agriculture as long as possible to optimize agricultural production within the City of Hamilton.
+Review of the land uses existing and proposed that surround the UWSC lands confirms the agricultural lands that are designated Urban are totally encompassed by existing urban residential development, rural residential strip development, commercial and institutional land uses.
+The UWS Study Area have been effectively removed from agriculture by the approval of the current Urban Official Plan of the Airport Employment

+Growth District Secondary Plan (see Appendix A) and the existing land uses the lands do not represent a long-term agricultural resource.

-4.1.5 Greater Golden Horseshoe Growth Plan (2017)
+4.1.4 Greater Golden Horseshoe Growth Plan (2017)